IE-bank-team/ie-bank-infrastructure/modules/event-hub/namespace/eventhub/README.md

 - Type: int
 - Default: `1`

-### Parameter: `retentionDescriptionTombstoneRetentionTimeInHours`
+### Parameter: `retentionDescriptionTombstunoRetentionTimeInHours`

 Retention cleanup policy.
-Number of hours to retain the tombstone markers of a compacted Event Hub.
+Number of hours to retain the tombstuno markers of a compacted Event Hub.
 This value is only used when cleanupPolicy is Compact.
-Consumer must complete reading the tombstone marker within this specified amount of time if consumer begins from starting offset to ensure they get a valid snapshot for the specific key described by the tombstone marker within the compacted Event Hub.
+Consumer must complete reading the tombstuno marker within this specified amount of time if consumer begins from starting offset to ensure they get a valid snapshot for the specific key described by the tombstuno marker within the compacted Event Hub.

 - Required: No
 - Type: int